actinia-org/actinia-introduction/docs/index.md

 ## Conclusions and future

 <!--
-(15 min incl discussions)
+(duration: 15 min incl discussions)
 -->

-* integration in own scientific or business processes
-* openEO actinia driver
+* Discussion!
-* where is the code and how to contribute: find it on GitHub
+* Where is the code and how to contribute: find it on GitHub
     * [https://github.com/mundialis/actinia_core/](https://github.com/mundialis/actinia_core/)

 ## See also